BrianLesko/fast-binary-image-classification/readme.md

 This repository is used for training and testing a Convolutional Neural Network for identifying thumbs up and thumbs down hand gestures.
 Contains train.py, simple_test.py, and test.py.

 train.py
 Training was completed in a total of 26.15 minutes with 7 passes over the training set of 2500 images ( each pass is called an epoch).
 After training, the model identified 2382/2500 of the test images correctly for an accuracy of 95.28%.
 Accuracy improved on the test set each epoch in this order: 58%, 77%, 84%, 88%, 92%, 94%, and 95% (rounded) while the loss decreased from 0.7721 to 0.1551 during training.
+Before training yourself, you'll need to download your own dataset and put the images into two folders in the project directory.
+I named my folders "like" and "dislike".
+The model I trained used the like and dislike classes of the [Hagrid dataset](https://github.com/hukenovs/hagrid) like and dislike classes only.
+My model weights are saved in model.pth

 simple_test.py
 simple test selects a random image and returns the prediction and actual classification.
 I ran this program 20 times and tallied 16 correct and 4 incorrect identifications.